 It is our belief that consolidation of learning and knowledge is fundamental; and therefore, see removing barriers to learning, such as formation of preconceptions due to lack of exposure, as key to this.
 The development of the Culture Week has been hugely influential with our pupils in achieving this.
 Annually we design a whole week of age-appropriate cultural activities, a "China Day" and lessons which are designed into our curriculum.
-Experts from the world outside school are planned for and invited in to work with the children; a number of cultural workshops are arranged for the children where students can experience and make use of cultural artefacts; visits to museums are planned; and projects with other schools who offer Mandarin Chinese as part of their curriculum are organised.
+Experts from the world outside school are planned for and invited in to work with the children; a number of cultural artefacts; visits to museums are planned; and projects with other schools who offer Mandarin Chinese as part of their curriculum are organised.